pelavarre/xshverb/README.md

 ### |grep -e=O -e=U

-Classic Grep takes this as a search for '=O' and '=U', not as a search for 'O' and 'U'
+Classic Grep takes '-e=' as a search for '=O' or '=U', not as a search for 'O' or 'U'

     % echo 'O U =O =U' |tr ' ' '\n' |grep -e=O -e=U
     =O